tfullwood/canvas-contrib/Branding/Customizations/change_login_username/README.md

 learn more about this file.

 When implementing this script, replace `<replacement>` with the text you want to appear.
-For example, you may want to have that text be "A-Number" rather than "email".
+For example, you may want to have that text be "NetID" rather than "email".

 Support